 Most insurance policies only cover theft of your mobile if it has been forcibly stolen, for example during a burglary.
 You would not be covered if your phone was taken from your back pocket without you knowing.

 You may have to pay extra for loss cover because it is not always included as standard.
-Even then, your insurer may not pay out if you have been careless or left your phone behind, for example, in a taxi.
+Even then, your insurer may not pay out if you have been careless or left your phone behind in a taxi, for example.

 Some insurers will try to repair your phone rather than replace it, which means you could be without a phone for up to a week.